 There are cloud computing solutions for all types of businesses.
 You can access traditional productivity packages, such as email, Word, Excel, and PowerPoint, alongside a whole host of specialist software including design, accountancy, collaboration, and data storage.

-• Customer relationship management.
+- Customer relationship management.
 Setting up an in-house CRM system can be complex.
-Cloud computing solutions, such as Salesforce, can speed up and simplify implementation.
+Cloud computing solutions, such as Salesforce and HubSpot, can speed up and simplify implementation.

 You’ll normally need a stable internet connection to use all cloud software.
 However, some pieces of software, such as Microsoft Office 365 packages, can be used offline.